Before ripping out your old tiles, find out if you can tile over tiles to save you time and money

 2. It’s quicker

 Tiling over tile is typically a much quicker and easier solution than removing all the original tiles and going back to bare walls.
-Removing tiles can be a time-consuming task especially if you are removing from wall to floor and floor.
+Removing tiles can be a time-consuming task, especially if you are removing them from the wall to the floor.

-As mentioned before, when removing tiles there is the possibility that the tile removal will pull away plaster from the wall or make unwanted holes in the floor meaning both will need to be repaired before you can tile.
+As mentioned before, when removing tiles, there is a possibility that the tiles will pull away plaster from the wall or create unwanted holes in the floor, meaning both will need to be repaired before you can tile.
 This will involve purchasing more materials.

-Despite some of the benefits outlined above, there are some situations where tiling on top of existing tiles should be avoided.
+Despite the obvious plus points of tiling over tiles, there are some situations where it should be avoided.

 1. Poor surface